-"Can We Chat" lead facilitators Jackie Boor and Carol Wright
+"Can We Chat" process designers Jackie Boor and Carol Wright

 “Can We Chat” (CWC) is a facilitated group discussion process designed to advance and deepen conversations about systemic racism and social injustice.
 Different than a classroom design with students and an instructor or a staged presenter with an audience, CWC focuses on the personal experiences, perspectives and inquiry of individuals in the group.
 These interactions allow people to process thoughts and feelings as well as increase their understanding of issues without fear of being condemned, dismissed, or rebuked.